Kvabiskhevi church: Architecture

 The church measures 8 x 4 sq. m.
 The main nave is much larger than the lateral naves, ending in a semi-circular eastern apse with an arched window.
 The conch is spherical.
 The upper central portions of the northern and southern walls contain brackets.
 The lower central portion of the western wall has a doorway, internally architraved and externally arched.
 The main nave is separated from the other two by two arches on each side, supported by rectangular capitaled pillars.
 The northern nave terminates with a semi-circular nave with windows.
 The southern nave is divided into two chambers by a septum pierced by a low rectangular entrance.
-Most of external decorations are found on the western façade, including three Bolnisi-type crosses carved in relief above the entrance door, a recurrent motif in early Christian art in Georgia.
+Most of the external decorations are found on the western façade, including three Bolnisi-type crosses carved in relief above the entrance door, a recurrent motif in early Christian art in Georgia.

 The basilica contains remnants of medieval wall painting.
 Of note is a 12th–13th-century fresco in the northern wall of the southern nave, depicting a young man and a woman, identified by the accompanying medieval Georgian asomtavruli text as Shota and Ia, respectively.
-The fresco is reproduced in a repoussé work on the iron gate handmade in 1987.
+The fresco is reproduced in a repoussé work on the iron gate, handmade in 1987.
 Shota was not an uncommon name among the local aristocracy.
 One popular hypothesis identifies the man from the Kvabiskhevi fresco with the poet Shota Rustaveli, who penned the epic Knight in the Panther's Skin.